 - You are violent toward your children

 An experienced DUI attorney has seen CPS get involved in cases before.
 They know what CPS is looking for and what you can do to prepare.
-If you speak to your DUI lawyer, they will help you get ready and have the best chance possible of keeping custody over your child.
+If you speak to your DUI lawyer, they will help you get ready and have the best chance possible of keeping custody of your child.